HomeBlog

 Here's a practical tip that has nothing to do with music but everything to do with pacing: coordinate with your caterer and venue coordinator on table turns.

 If there's a 20-minute gap between courses because the kitchen is backed up, that's 20 minutes of dead energy I have to fill.
 I can do it — but it's way easier when the food flow is smooth.
-Before your reception, I'll connect with your caterer or venue coordinator to align on timing.

 Some couples want to visit every table during dinner.
 I love this — it's personal and your guests appreciate it.
 But it can stretch dinner by 20–30 minutes if you're not strategic.